ietf-rats-wg/draft-ietf-rats-msg-wrap/draft-ietf-rats-msg-wrap.md

 shared by different conceptual messages.
 Future specifications may add new values to the `ind` field; see {{iana-ind-ext}}.

-## CMW CBOR Tags {#cbor-tag}
+## CMW Tagged Items {#cbor-tag}

-CMW of type CBOR Tag derive their tag numbers from a corresponding CoAP Content-Format ID using the `TN()` transform defined in {{Appendix B of RFC9277}}.
+CMW Tagged Items are CBOR Tags that derive their tag numbers from a corresponding CoAP Content-Format ID using the `TN()` transform defined in {{Appendix B of RFC9277}}.
 Such CBOR tag numbers are in range \[1668546817, 1668612095\].

 The RATS conceptual message is first serialized according to the Content-Format ID and then encoded as a CBOR byte string, to which the TN-derived tag number is prepended.

-The CMW CBOR Tag is defined in {{fig-cddl-cbor-tag}} using two different macros.
+The CMW Tagged Item is defined in {{fig-cddl-cbor-tag}} using two different macros.
 One for CBOR-encoded types, the other for all other types.
 Both macros take the CBOR tag number `tn` as a parameter.
-The `cbor-tagged-cbor` macro takes the CDDL definition of the associated conceptual message `fmt` as a second parameter.
+The `cbor-tagged-item-cbor` macro takes the CDDL definition of the associated conceptual message `fmt` as a second parameter.

 ~~~ cddl
 {::include cddl/cmw-cbor-tag.cddl}
 ~~~
 {: #fig-cddl-cbor-tag artwork-align="left"
-   title="CDDL definition of the CBOR Tag format macros"}
+   title="CDDL definition of the CMW Tagged Item macros"}

-To add a new CMW, the `$cbor-tag` type socket is extended with a new instance of the CMW CBOR Tag macro.
+To add a new CMW, the `$cbor-tagged-item` type socket is extended with a new instance of the applicable CMW Tagged Item macro.
-For example, to associate conceptual messages of type `my-evidence` with CBOR Tag `1668576819`, one would extend `$cbor-tag` as follows:
+For example, to associate conceptual messages of type `my-evidence` with CBOR Tag `1668576819`, one would extend `$cbor-tagged-item` as follows:

 ~~~ cddl
 {::include cddl/cmw-example-tag-1668576819-def.cddl}